Kartikk-26/E-Commerce-Project/README.md

 - [Get in Touch](#get-in-touch)

 ## 📦 Overview
-**QuickBazaar** simulates a fully operational online store where users can :
+**WebifyMart** simulates a fully operational online store where users can :
 - Browse and search for products with detailed descriptions.
 - Add, remove, and manage items in their shopping cart.
 - Proceed through a secure checkout process.